kgile/posit-proj-1/task-2-15-min-test-plan.md

 # Posit Cloud Smoke Test Plan

-High level functional test of Posit Cloud which can be executed manually in 15 minutes
+High level functional test of Posit Cloud which can be executed manually in 15 minutes.
+This covers click through of almost all links/dialogs, and execution of primary functionality.

 A 15 minute test for this scope of functionality focuses on positive test cases with limited or no
 - negative cases:  verifying proper handling of invalid input and actions